- Trip Outline

 Brasov City tour – explore the Medieval Saxon city of Brasov with its outstanding medieval atmosphere, one of the best preserved medieval cities in Europe

 Halloween Romania - 2 Days Dracula's Castle Halloween Party - Brief itinerary

 If you are looking for a short Transylvanian experience, focusing on a fun party, this is your best choice!
 Visit Brasov and admire the beautiful old buildings and churches (the most famous being the Black Church) and then join us in Bran for an amazing Dracula's Castle Hallowen Party.

 We pick you up from Moxa Boutique Hotel in Bucharest.
 Admire unique views during your trip from our capital to Bran Village.
-Arrive in Bran and then accommodate at a 3* hotel.
-Enjoy a traditional dinner and then meet us at Bran Castle and get ready for an amazing party.
+Arrive in Bran, enjoy a traditional dinner and then meet us at Bran Castle and get ready for an amazing party.
 Take advantage of our skip the ticket office line service and avoid waiting at the entrance for a long time.
-Enjoy a unique night tour of the castle and then have fun at the After Party, which takes place in a tent mounted on the castle grounds.
+Enjoy a unique night tour of the castle and then have fun at the Halloween Party, which takes place in a tent mounted on the castle grounds.

 Recover from your night of partying and then drive to Brasov.
 Enjoy a city tour and then visit the main highlights of this city: the Black Church.
 The largest Gothic edifice in Southern Europe, the Black Church got its name after a massive fire blackened its walls.
 Your Halloween tour with Dracula's Castle Halloween Party concludes after we drive you back to Bucharest for your return flight.

 This is an overview of your tour.
 For more information, scroll up and then use the product menu to navigate.